-Treats gastroesophageal reflux disease (GERD) in patients who are temporarily unable to take the oral form of this medicine.
+Treats gastroesophageal reflux disease (GERD).
+Lowers the risk of bleeding after endoscopy in patients with ulcers.
 This medicine is a proton pump inhibitor (PPI).

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.